medvedevgroup/SibeliaZ/README.md

 directory.
 It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, and file "alignment.maf" with the actual alignment.
 The subdirectory "examples" contains an example of running SibeliaZ and the output it produces.
+Running SibeliaZ on this example should require less than 5 minutes on a typical machine.
 SibeliaZ has several parameters that affect the accuracy and performance, they are described below.

 Output description
 ==================